appium/appium-uiautomator2-driver/README.md

 }
 ```

+### mobile: openNotifications

+Opens notifications drawer on the device under test.
+Does nothing if the drawer is already opened.
+Available since driver version 2.23

 ### mobile: listSms

 Retrieves the list of the most recent SMS properties list via Appium Settings helper.
 Messages are sorted by date in descending order.